 While crowdfunding on platforms like Kickstarter, Indiegogo, and TILT are seen as ways to bring in money, any good entrepreneur knows that you need to break a few eggs if you want to make an omelette.
-If you think you have the next great idea, whether it’s a film, album, art project, or tech product, make sure you budget for the following things to make sure you can afford it.
-While these expenses vary slightly for different project types, this post will focus on making a new product.
+If you want to launch the next great consumer product, make sure you budget for the following things to ensure you can afford the entire process.

 Getting ready for the campaign and getting a prototype, if you need one

 Anyone looking to back a crowdfunding project wants to know what they’re getting into, and this step has become even more important with the addition of rules on the more popular platforms that require the project creator to show a functioning prototype in order to protect their backers from a bait-and-switch.

 You’ll need to consider a few steps to get a prototype made, depending on how far along you are as well as what skillset you have and what equipment you own.

 The first step in bringing your idea to life is to hire a product design company to create a 3D rendering and specifications for the parts that you need.
 In order to source a good company, ask around in your local startup group to find the most reputable one, or reach out to a group of crowdfunders online on LinkedIn or Quora to point you in the right direction.
 Some product design companies will have a 3D printer as well, allowing them to create a tangible rendering and make prototype changes on the fly.

 It’s become more and more common for products to launch on Kickstarter with only 3D printed models for reference, but having a set of actual samples from a manufacturer will give you three advantages:

 - It will show backers that you’ve already made greater strides in bringing the product to life.

 - It will photograph much more nicely than the typically rough 3D printed models.

 - You will have samples to send to the press when they inevitably ask to try it before they’re willing to write about it.